TheReverendCard/TLFL/README.md

 # TLFL
-The Tiniest Little Free Library - Standalone Pi Zero Project Gutenberg Clones
+The Tiniest Little Free Library - Standalone Pi Zero Project Gutenberg (PG) Clones The grand plan for these are distributed Project Gutenberg/Wikipedia clones of various sizes.
+Made to go on low-power and low-cost compute devices to be available in remote and/or off-grid situations.

 # Raspberry Pi Project Gutenberg Hotspot Setup

 ## Instructions